 In the meantime, there are numerous studies about the extent to which plants are able to have a positive effect on the inspiration and creativity of a person .
 Accordingly, it goes without saying that these special accessories should not be missing on an artistically furnished terrace.
 Those who want to ensure a harmonious overall picture should make sure to optimally coordinate the flowers they stage.

-At the same time, it is advisable to adapt the colors of the plants to other decorative elements (see Tip No. 3).
-This is exactly what offers the eye the opportunity to rest at one point again and again, in order to then search for the next optical highlights.
+At the same time, it's a good idea to match the colors of the plants to other decorative elements (see tip no. 3).
+This allows the eye to rest on one spot every now and then before moving on to search for the next visual highlights.

 Tip 04-decorative elements on the wall